 The good news is, you can be a responsible pet owner and take some simple steps to ensure that your companion animal will always have a safe and stable home, even if something happens and you are no longer able to provide that home.

-Unsworth LaPlante, PLLC can provide comprehensive assistance with the pet planning process to pet owners throughout the state of Vermont.
-Give us a call at 802-879-7133 or contact us online to learn about the personalized services that we can offer to pet owners and to get answers to questions you may have about the pet planning process including:
+Unsworth LaPlante, PLLC can provide comprehensive assistance with the pet planning process to pet owners throughout the state of Vermont and the Albany region of New York.
+Give us a call in Vermont at 802-879-7133 or in Albany, New York at (518) 389-6020 to learn about the personalized services that we can offer to pet owners and to get answers to questions you may have about the pet planning process including:

 - Do I need to create a plan for my pet?